Azure/Databricks360/iac-adb-360/README.md

 <br/>

 > **Metastore** <br/>
 Since there can only be one metastore per region and a user with GlobalAdmin role in the hosting tenant is needed to initialize a metastore, we assume, that a metastore has already been created or is being created centrally within the organization.
+In fact, since November 2023, if you create a new Databricks workspace and you hadn't used Unity Catalog so far, a metastore is automatically created in the respective region and the workspace is assigned to it.
 We also need to make sure, that preferrably, a group something like 'uc-metastore-owners' (name doesn't matter) had been created, which should contain the adb interaction service principal from 1.1, that interacts with Databricks ('adb360-sp').
 In order to do that, create the group, add the service principal to the 'service principals' in accounts/users and add the service principal to the group.
 Also make sure, that the metastore owner (globaladmin) is a member of this group.
 Then make this group the Metastore Admins by navigating to Catalog->Workspace->Configuration.
 This group will be from then on the admin group for the metastore.
-Also for the dev catalog, and later for the prd catalog, that are going to be created by pipelines later, add a group devcat-admins and prdcat-admins, which are going to hold the admins for the dev catalog and the prd catalog.
+Also for the dev catalog, and later for the prd catalog, which are going to be created by pipelines later, add a group devcat-admins and prdcat-admins, which are going to hold the admins for the dev catalog and the prd catalog.
 These groups need to preexist, since they are going to be granted some permissions by the various pipelines. <br/>
 In addition the Databricks interaction account needs to be account admin. (set this in accounts-service principals-service principal account admin).
 Like this, you have delegated management of the metastore to the group containing the globaladmin and the Databricks interaction service account (adb360-sp).
-Earlier in the process the script, that created the Resource Groups (rg-create.sh), should have added the service principal for Adb interaction as Contributor to the Resource Groups.
+Earlier in the process, the script which created the Resource Groups (rg-create.sh), should have added the service principal for Adb interaction as Contributor to the Resource Groups.
 After verification, that these groups/permissions/role assignments are in place, you can continue with the next step. <p/>
 Now the metastore should exist in the region and is fully configured to be able to continue.
 If you need to install all the metastore etc. let yourself be helped by this walkthrough <sup>8</sup>

 <br/>

-Next, configure and run the pipeline found in 'pipelines/azure/deploy-postmetastore.yml', which does the following:
+Next, configure and run the pipeline found in 'pipelines/azure/deploy-postmetastorecombined.yml', which does the following:

-* assigns the Databricks workspace, which had been created by 2.2 to the metastore
 * assigns the Content Repo 'Databricks360' to the workspace.
 The repo is assigned under the service principal, not a regular workspace user, for automated deployment to work
-* creates a shared cluster defined in the json 'sharedcluster.json'.
-To reflect the name of the new cluster.
-Before using the script, please adjust the cluster name in the json file (iac-adb-360/helpers/sharedcluster.json), if desired.
+* creates the catalog and the schema with on its own storage account

-and here goes:
+* creates an external location also on its own storage account and here goes:

-3. **Configure and run the pipeline deploy-postmetastore.yml**
+3. **Configure and run the pipeline deploy-postmetastorecombined.yml**

-> Again there's a helper script called 'create-variablegroup.sh', which you can run to create the variable group for you.
-Replace the necessary values and then run the script.
-After that you need to add the two secrets: ghpat (github token) and clientsecret (the secret for the adb-sp).
-The variable group needs to be named vgdevadb360.

 3.1. configure a variable group <sup>9</sup> with the name 'vgdevadb360' for the cluster pipeline /pipelines/azure/deploy-postmetastore.yml with the following: